HL7-DaVinci/test-ehr/README.md

 # EHR FHIR Server
-This subproject hosts a HAPI FHIR server that is based on the [hapi-fhir-jpaserver-example](https://github.com/jamesagnew/hapi-fhir/tree/master/hapi-fhir-jpaserver-example).
+This subproject hosts a HAPI FHIR server that is based on the [hapi-fhir-jpaserver-example](https://github.com/hapifhir/hapi-fhir-jpaserver-starter).

 ## Foundry
 A live demo is hosted by [HL7 FHIR Foundry](https://foundry.hl7.org/products/ee6c4df0-49d8-4e16-ad17-7aba82c47b25).

-## Init the test-ehr
+## Prerequisites
-1. delete `target` and `build` folders from test-ehr if they exist
-2. from Terminal (1) while in test-ehr folder: `gradle bootRun`
-3. from Terminal (2) while in test-ehr folder:   `gradle loadData`
+- Java 17+
+- Maven

 ## Running the server
-`gradle bootRun`
+`mvn spring-boot:run`

 This will start the server running on http://localhost:8080/test-ehr.

 ## Adding resources to the database
-The FHIR server will persist FHIR resources between restarts.
-You can delete the folder `target` to clear all resources.

-To load the data from the json files in fhirResourcesToLoad, run the following script:
-`gradle loadData`

->Note: 'gradle loadData' can only be run while the FHIR server is running and `use_oauth` is false in         `src/main/resources/fhirServer.properties`
+The database will be initialized with any resources in the `src/main/resources/seed-data` directory.

 ## Using OAuth security features
 The FHIR server is open by default, but this can be changed in the `fhirServer.properties` file.